Pallava Dynasty [275 CE-897 CE]: A Comprehensive Study Guide for UPSC PSC

 • Here too, like in other places, religion had a deep influence on the development of fine arts.

 • Mahendravarman I adopted the custom of building temples by carving hills.
-The Kailash temple of Ellora (Maharashtra) is a notable example among this category of temples.
-It was modeled after the Kailasanath temple in Kanchi.
+The Kailash temple of Ellora (Maharashtra) is a notable example of this category of temple.
+It was modelled after the Kailasanath temple in Kanchi.

 • Narasimhavarman established the city of Mamallapuram or Mahabalipuram on the seashore to the south of the present-day city of Chennai.
 He also built the “Seven Pagoda” here.
 Each of them is built by cutting a huge block of stone.
 These are temple-shaped ‘chariots‘.
 It was named after the five Pandavas, Draupadi and Ganesha.
 Mahabalipuram’s temple complex is adorned with beautiful carvings.